 Everest Base Camp is the main destination of most travelers in Tibet.
 The northward base camp of Everest in Tibet offers a mesmerizing view of Mt.
 Everest.

 Climbing to the summit of Everest is not everyone’s cup of tea.
-Yet, one can accomplish the treks to the base camp with proper plans, schedules, and gears.
-This trek is a chance for ordinary trekkers to push themselves towards a daunting adventure.
+Yet, one can accomplish the treks to the base camp with proper plans, schedules, and gear.
+This trek is a chance for ordinary trekkers to push themselves toward a daunting adventure.

 During this trek, trekkers can visit Potala and Norbulingka Palaces.
 There are several other Tibetan landmarks to visit.
 On the way, you can make a visit to the amazing Tashilhunpo Monastery, Kumbum Stupa, and the Phalkot Monastery.